Skip to main content

 SensorDeviceClass.DURATIONd, h, min, s, msTime period.
 Should not update only due to time passing.
 The device or service needs to give a new data point to update.

-SensorDeviceClass.ENERGYJ, kJ, MJ, GJ, Wh, kWh, MWh, cal, kcal, Mcal, GcalEnergy, this device class should be used for sensors representing energy consumption, for example an electricity meter.
+SensorDeviceClass.ENERGYJ, kJ, MJ, GJ, Wh, kWh, MWh, GWh, TWh, cal, kcal, Mcal, GcalEnergy, this device class should be used for sensors representing energy consumption, for example an electricity meter.
 Represents power over time.
 Not to be confused with power.

-SensorDeviceClass.ENERGY_STORAGEJ, kJ, MJ, GJ, Wh, kWh, MWh, cal, kcal, Mcal, GcalStored energy, this device class should be used for sensors representing stored energy, for example the amount of electric energy currently stored in a battery or the capacity of a battery.
+SensorDeviceClass.ENERGY_STORAGEJ, kJ, MJ, GJ, Wh, kWh, MWh, GWh, TWh, cal, kcal, Mcal, GcalStored energy, this device class should be used for sensors representing stored energy, for example the amount of electric energy currently stored in a battery or the capacity of a battery.
 Represents power over time.
 Not to be confused with power.

 SensorDeviceClass.ENUMThe sensor has a limited set of (non-numeric) states.
 The options property must be set to a list of possible states when using this device class.